jim-g-n/mismatched_data_cleaning/README.md

-# Code and Supplementary Material for 'The effects of mismatched train and test data cleaning pipelines on regression models: lessons for practice'
+# The effects of mismatched train and test data cleaning pipelines on regression models: lessons for practice

 This repository contains both the code used for performing the experiments in 'The effects of mismatched train and test data cleaning pipelines on regression models: lessons for practice' and supplementary material.
 The supplementary material includes the appendix and CSV files containing the main results.

+## Code

 Running the experiment code makes use of the following packages and version numbers: